jcmspg/verbatron/README.md

 </div>

 <p align="center">
-  <strong>A lightweight, terminal-based text editor inspired by vim, built in C with a focus on simplicity and performan
+  <strong>A lightweight, terminal-based text editor inspired by vim, built in C with a focus on simplicity and performance
 </p>

 <p align="center">